freeeve/goso/readme.md

 # goso
 a golang stack overflow notifier using growlnotify. mainly for my own use, but if someone else finds it useful, great. :P

+it doesn't require login, and as such, uses the 300/request/day/IP limit, which effectively means at most it will have a 5 minute delay. oauth support wasn't a critical feature for me.

 ### usage

 * Assumes you have golang installed.